Social media is incredibly powerful in your search for the right job.

 The Facts and Figures:

 LinkedIn: Approximately 450 million accounts.
-A business orientated platform used for making connections and virtually networking.
+A business orientated platform used for making connections and virtual networking.

 Facebook: Almost 2 billion accounts.
 Originally set up to connect with friends.
 However, now businesses have company pages and groups you can like or join in with the discussions.